codelex-io/pro-cybersecurity-for-developers/README.md

 ## ToDo

-1. Since everybody knows that it's quite hard to do 'hacking' on Windows, we need some kind of Linux OS to get most of the tools working.
-You can choose from these two Debian based distros:
+1. **Since everybody knows that it's quite hard to do 'hacking' on Windows, we need some kind of Linux OS to get most of the tools working.
+You can choose from these two Debian based distros:**
-- [Kali Linux] - Most widely used Linux distro for cybersec
+- [Kali Linux] - Most widely used Linux distro for cyber-sec
-- [Parrot OS] - Same features as Kali, so just a matter of prefference
+- [Parrot OS] - Same features as Kali, so just a matter of preference

-2. You can install the Linux OS as a Virtual Machine on your host PC using any of these tools:
+2. **You can install the Linux OS as a Virtual Machine on your host PC using any of these tools:**

-- [VirtualBox] - Easy to install/use virtualization software (Win/MacOS/Linux)
+- [VirtualBox] - Easy to install/use virtualization software (Win/macOS/Linux)
-- [VMWare Player] - VMWare Windows software (Win/MacOS (called VMWare Fusion)/Linux)
+- [VMware Player] - VMware Windows software (Win/macOS (called VMware Fusion)/Linux)

     *If you are already using a Linux, technically you can skip this and install all the tools manually, but anyway VM is a way to go in case you break something (just revert from Snapshot and keep hacking).

-3. Install the Juice Shop web application locally, so we have a 'real-life' web app running - there we will have demos and practice done:
+3. **Install the Juice Shop web application locally, so we have a 'real-life' web app running - there we will have demos and practice done:**
 - [Juice Shop] - Intentionally vulnerable AngularJS based web application (I would prefer to run it as a Docker container, but choose for yourself).
 - Other vulnerable web apps could be used later in the course, but if needed we will install them later.

-4. Get ready to intercept HTTP requests:
+4. **Get ready to intercept HTTP requests:**
 - [Burp Suite Community Edition] - An integrated platform/graphical tool for performing security testing of web applications
 - [FoxyProxy Standard] - A firefox browser extension to quickly switch between browser proxy settings